maikherbig/AIDeveloper/README.md

 In this video only the very basic functionality of AID is presented.
 Furthermore, AIDeveloper contains many tooltips, which should help you to proceed.

-In a second tutorial, the 'Expert' options of AID are explioted to perform transfer learning:
+In a second tutorial (28min), the 'Expert' options of AID are exploited to perform transfer learning:
 [![Alternate Text](art/Youtube_Link_Tutorial2_v04.png)](https://youtu.be/NWhv4PF0C4g "AIDeveloper Tutorial 2")

 ## Prerequisites